jameslovallo/ardi/ramidus/README.md

 ### Benefits of Building

 1. The site's `head` is included with each page instead of being generated when the first page loads.
-2. Building will make it so the first page the user loads is hidden at first, then gracefully fades in after the globally-registered components have loaded, preventing [CLS](https://web.dev/cls/).
+2. Building will make it so the first page visited fades in after the globally-registered components have loaded, preventing [CLS](https://web.dev/cls/).

 ### Deployment Settings